Little Bits of History

 The Big Barbecue – In 1957, a Mafia meeting was held in Apalachin, New York.

-Sugar and Spice – In 1997, Reena Virk is murdered.
+Sugar and Spice – In 1997, Reena Virk was murdered.

 Crash - In 1970, Southern Airways Flight 932 crashed in West Virginia.